sukanyapatra/rank_tweet/README.md

 # rank_tweet
-Rank tweets based on number of retweeters at various levels of hierarchy of a user
+Rank tweets on the basis of the number of retweeters at various levels of hierarchy of the user.